IBM/knative101/workshop/exercise-4/README.md

     [1,1,2,3,5]
     ```

 7. Congratulations!
-You've got your first Knative application deployed and responding to requests.
+You've got your Knative application deployed and responding to requests again, but this time you deployed with `kubectl` and `.yaml` files.
 Try sending some different number requests.
 If you stop making requests to the application, you should eventually see that your application scales itself back down to zero.
 Watch the pod until you see that it is `Terminating`.
 This should take approximately 90 seconds.

     ```
     kubectl get pods --watch